autoSteve/acMqtt/README.md

 LUA scripts for the automation controller:
 - *MQTT send receive*: resident, zero sleep
+- *MQTT*: event-based, execute during ramping, trigger on keyword 'MQTT'
+- *AC*: event-based, execute during ramping, trigger on keyword 'AC'
 - *HUE send receive*: resident, zero sleep
-- *MQTT*: event-based, execute during ramping, trigger on keyword 'MQTT'
 - *HUE*: event-based, execute during ramping, trigger on keyword 'HUE'
-- *AC*: event-based, execute during ramping, trigger on keyword 'AC'
+- *HUE final*: event-based, NO NOT execute during ramping, trigger on keyword 'HUE'
 - *Heartbeat*: resident, zero sleep (optional ... monitors for failure of 'MQTT send receive' and 'HUE send receive' and re-starts them on failure)

 If you don't care for integrating Philips Hue, then don't deploy those scripts.
 For AC/environmental devices the LUA AC/ENV code can stay there and will just be unused.